Anidipta/Google-Solution-23/README.md

   11. OpenCV

 This approach ensures efficient deployment of optimized CNN models, facilitating seamless image processing tasks for end-users.
+- ** information about the approach **
+  <details open><summary><b> RCNN and it's Hyper parameters </b></summary>
+    High air pollution levels, indicated by elevated Air Quality Index (AQI), can adversely affect vegetation, including lichens.
+Lichens are particularly sensitive to air quality changes.
+Increased pollutants like sulfur dioxide and nitrogen oxides can harm lichens, leading to reduced diversity and abundance.
+Monitoring AQI is crucial for understanding and mitigating the impact of air pollution on ecosystems.
+VGG16 (a convolutional neural network) and R-CNN (Region-based Convolutional Neural Network) can be employed in the study of Air Quality Index (AQI) through image analysis.
+VGG16 can help with feature extraction from air quality images, while R-CNN can identify and classify regions of interest within those images, such as pollution sources or affected areas.
+This integration of deep learning models facilitates automated analysis, aiding in the assessment and prediction of AQI based on visual data.
+  <details open><summary><b> VGG16 </b></summary>
+    1. *Architecture*: VGG16's uniform architecture, with 3x3 filters in convolutional layers and 2x2 pooling layers, stands out for its simplicity and clarity.
+    2. *Depth*: While relatively shallow compared to modern architectures, VGG16's 16 layers contributed to its computational cost and effectiveness.
+    3. *Performance*: VGG16 achieved state-of-the-art results on ImageNet, demonstrating the power of its design and depth.
+    4. *Legacy*: VGG16 has influenced subsequent architectures and remains a reference point in understanding convolutional neural network design.
+   <details open><summary><b> RCNN and it's Hyper parameters </b></summary>
+     1. Image Preprocessing: Parameters for resizing, normalization, and preparing images for CNN input.
+	    2. Region Proposal: Parameters for generating proposals, like proposal number and overlap threshold.
+	    3. CNN Architecture: Parameters for CNN design, including layer count, filter size, and channel number.
+	    4. Training: Parameters for training, such as learning rate, batch size, and epochs.
+	    5. Region Pooling: Parameters for feature extraction from proposals, like pooling region size.
+	    6. Loss Function: Parameters for defining error weights in the loss function.

+Tuning these hyperparameters is crucial for R-CNN performance.
+Manual tuning and automated techniques are used.

 ### Resources
 * **Dataset used:** Air Pollution Image Dataset from India and Nepal.